-★Exercise 7.145.
-Give an implementation of the addPowers algorithm that takes $\Theta(n)$ time.
+Exercise 7.146.
+Give an implementation of the addPowers algorithm that takes $\Theta(n)$ time but does not use a loop.
 Justify the fact that it takes $\Theta(n)$ time.
-(Hint: Why compute $a^5$ (for instance) from scratch if you have already computed $a^4$ ?)
+(Hint: This solution should be much shorter than your previous one.)

+'''

 double addPowers(double a, int n) {

+'''